 The majority of the companies betting on the digital transformation ask themselves this question: “How can I organize my existing services/products better with the help of this new digital technology?”
-This is a wrong thing to ask when it comes to digitalization of the business.
+This is the wrong thing to ask when it comes to the digitalization of the business.
 The process usually begins with documenting all the existing ‘as is’ business processes and giving this to a software vendor to implement in their new solution or platform, and then expecting a different result.
-It puts the company at a high risk of re-inventing old problems in a new technology.
+It puts the company at a high risk of re-inventing old problems in new technology.

-How to make it right?
+How to Make it Right?

 The right questions to ask yourself before reaching out to any software vendor is this: “What are the real needs of my clients and their business?
 How can I understand their real (and constantly changing) needs better and how can I provide them with better fitting solutions with the help of digital technology?”

 To build effective new business models and take advantage of digital technology, the companies need to agree on the strategic way forward, adopt new performance metrics, and rebuild their networks as well as their older processes (in fact, remove them).